 1. Select products after extensive research

-Choosing a product or service to offer on your eCommerce website is the biggest challenge.
-We often copy the complete business model of an online business when we know that they are earning a lot by selling a particular set of products.
+The biggest challenge is choosing a product or service to offer on your eCommerce website.
+We often copy an online business's complete business model when we know that it is earning a lot by selling a particular set of products.

 It is a viable strategy if a few stores deal with similar products.
 However, as soon as more stores join the bandwagon, your store may face tough competition.
 It may make you close the eCommerce business or move on to another niche.
-Therefore, it is mandatory to think twice before offering the products or services online.
+Therefore, thinking twice before offering products or services online is mandatory.

 Do your market research.
 Visit local markets to view what is available and what is not.
 Look into industries where the existing product or service quality needs an innovative solution.
 Try to be creative in deciding on a product that is not replaceable in the same form so that your target audience remains glued to your eCommerce business for the near future.